-The policy was reviewed by the Assistant Headteacher (Catholic Life) and Senior Leadership Team on 23rd January 2023 prior to the submission of the policy to Governors' Standards Committee for scrutiny and recommendation to the Full Governing Board for approval.
+The policy was reviewed by the Assistant Headteacher responsible for Teaching and Learning. and Senior Leadership Team on 27th February 2024 prior to the submission of the policy to Governors' Standards Committee for scrutiny and recommendation to the Full Governing Board for approval.